Legend-of-iPhoenix/TheButton/README.md

 If you want to help with anything on this, make a fork of this repository, make your edits there, and make a Pull Request from that to this repository when you're done.
 Make sure to test it before submitting.
 Keeping your fork updated is your responsibility.

 ## Reporting abuse
-If you see someone's time increasing faster than normal, live-updating, or see them clicking after they send a message on a chatting service or something like that, report it to \_iPhoenix\_ because that person could either be the victim of a bug, a hacker, or be a hacker themselves.
+If you see someone's time increasing faster than normal, live-updating, or see them clicking like immediately after they send a message on a chatting service such as SAX or IRC or something like that, report it to \_iPhoenix\_ because that person could either be the victim of a bug, a hacker, or be a hacker themselves.

 ## Credits
 - *\_iPhoenix\_ (Legend-of-iPhoenix)* made this whole thing, did a bit of styling, helped jcgter777 with some CSS, and fixed most, if not all, of the bugs reported so far.